We may earn money or products from the companies mentioned in this post.

 - 2 eggs

-- 1/2 - 1 cup of almond milk or coconut milk (adjust to desired batter texture)
+- 1/2 - 1 cup almond milk, coconut milk, or coconut cream if you want more fat (adjust to desired batter texture)

 - 1/2 cup blueberries